Imaginus02/website-protech/demo/README.txt

 10 - Add a way to create new users and use them in Spring security - T 13 - Add a way to login as a student or as a professor (students without password) - T 14 - Add tests to make professors happy - J&T
+16 - Change the way InteractArduino works by making it accept code, and when we submit the code, a new instance of code should be created then passed to InteractArduino

 Todo Do :
 1 - Complete the dictionary in JavaArduinoTranslator - J